-The Green Deal's a big move.
+Home improvements are a big step.
 First ensure you're on the cheapest energy tariff and do the energy-saving basics

-Ditch and switch energy provider and you can £100s a year.
+Ditch and switch energy provider and you can save £100s a year.
 Our Cheap Energy Club checks you're on the cheapest deal and handles the switch for you.
-Plus to encourage you, there's up to £30 extra if you switch via the club.
+Plus to encourage you, we give £30 dual fuel cashback if you switch via the club.

 It's the same gas, the same electricity, the same safety.
 All that changes are the customer service and the price you pay.

 And every month, without you doing anything, we do a comparison for you, and alert you when it's worth switching again.